google/starlark-go/doc/spec.md

 f(-1)           # returns 1 without printing
 ```

+<b>Implementation note:</b>
+The Go implementation of the Starlark REPL requires the `-recursion`
+flag to allow recursive functions.

-It is a dynamic error for a function to call itself or another
+If the `-recursion` flag is not specified it is a dynamic error for a
-function value with the same declaration.
+function to call itself or another function value with the same
+declaration.

 ```python
 def fib(x):